The West Partnership

 • a relentless focus on equity and excellence for all children and young people; and

-This is absolutely designed to be a part of a DIP / FIP and flexible to work in as many contexts as possible, across both the Broad General Education and the Senior Phase.
-Programme activity is undertaken as part of ongoing planned improvement work.
+IOD/F is designed to be a part of a department / faculty improvement plan and to be flexible to work in as many contexts as possible, across the BGE and Senior Phase.
+It is focussed on the priorities in the departments / faculties of participants identified through self-evaluation.

 What is Thinking About Headship?